Natural Whole Foods Cooking & Macrobiotic Kitchen

 Origin: from Ancient Greek: Macro (large or long) and Bios (life or way of living).

-• Definition agreed upon by the International Macrobiotic Conference 2017 in Berlin, with 45 macrobiotic teachers, along with GOMF, SHI, Macrobiotic Association, IMP, IME, Chi Energy, IMS, and other schools, institutes, and organizations.
+• Definition agreed upon by the International Macrobiotic Conference 2017 in Berlin, with 45 macrobiotic teachers, along with GOMF, SHI, Macrobiotic Association, IMP, IME, Chi Energy, IMS, Kushi's Kitchen and other schools, institutes, and organizations.

-Copyright @ 2023 Gabriele Kushi and http://www.kushiskitchen.com do not provide medical nor nutritional advice, diagnosis nor treatments.
+Copyright @ 2024 Gabriele Kushi and http://www.kushiskitchen.com provides educational services only, and does not provide medical nor nutritional advice, diagnosis nor treatments.

-Through my affiliate links and book links I might earn a small compensation.
-By using this website and services you agree with the Disclaimer and Privacy Policy.
+By using this website and my services you agree with the Disclaimer and Privacy Policy.

 Click to add text...